View our posts

 Female Genital Mutilation

-Read a report of the visit by Dr Comfort Momoh MBE to Harris Girls’ Academy in January 2016 to talk to our students about female genital mutilation (FGM).
+Read a report of the visit by Dr Comfort Momoh MBE to Harris Girls’ Academy to talk to our students about female genital mutilation (FGM).

 Dr Momoh is a midwife who specialises in the study and treatment of FGM.
 She works at Guy’s and St Thomas’ NHS Foundation Trust where she runs the African Well Women’s Clinic, dedicated to caring for women affected by FGM.
 She received her MBE from the Queen for services to women’s health.
 Read more.